Skip To Content

 • Does Part Design Matter?

-• Common Materials for Precision Stamping
+• Common Materials for Progressive Die and Stamping

-• Why Choose Progressive Die Stamping?
+• Why Choose Progressive Metal Die Stamping Services?

-• CEP Technologies’ Progressive Die Stamping Process
+• Our Progressive Die Stamping Process

 Progressive Die Stamping for Precision Parts

-What is Progressive Die Stamping?
+What Is Progressive Die Stamping?

 The raw material is usually a thin strip of metal that unrolls from a coil and automatically feeds into the stamping press.
 With each stroke of the press, the strip progresses through a series of stations within the tooling, each designed to make a small change to the part.
 As the strip progresses through different sections of the tooling, different operations include punching, bending, or coining.
 Individual parts remain attached to the strip until they emerge at the end of the tooling fully formed.